raphaelmoreira/lensophy/README.md

 # Why waste time on this?
 Remind people that, even physically distant from the interlocutor, respect must be maintained.
+Check the [wiki](https://github.com/users/raphaelmoreira/projects/3) if you wanna read more about it.